 Scenario 1: System fault occurred early in system life

-A 10kW system in its second year of operation of a 15-year operational life is comprised of 4 strings of modules.
+A 2 year old 10kW system of a 15-year operational life is comprised of 4 strings of modules.
 The PV system when fully operational is saving the customer $2000/year.
-A fault occurs in the system resulting in the disconnection of a single string and the result is a 25% drop in yield.
+A fault occurs in the system, resulting in disconnection of one string which results in a 25% drop in yield.
 It is determined that to repair and reconnect this string, the labour and equipment cost will be $1200.
 The internal rate of return from performing this O&M activity is 41%.
 Assuming the customer’s hurdle rate is 10-12%, the O&M activity will obviously go forward.
 In simple payback terms, the repair pays for itself in 2.5 years.

 Scenario 2: System fault occurred late in system life

 A 10kW system in its thirteenth year of operation of a 15-year operational life is comprised of 4 strings of panels.
 The PV system when fully operational is saving the customer $2000/year.
-A fault occurs in the system resulting in the disconnection of a single string and the result is a 25% drop in yield.
+A fault resulting in the disconnection of a single string and the result is a 25% drop in yield.
 It is determined that to reconnect this string, the labour and equipment cost will be $1200.
 The internal rate of return from performing this O&M activity is -11%.
-Assuming the customers hurdle rate is 10-12%, the O&M activity may not go forward and instead the customer may wait to make a new investment at the end of the 15 year term.
+If the customers hurdle rate is 10-12%, the O&M activity may not go forward.
+The customer may wait to make a new investment at the end of the 15 year term.
 Alternatively, it may be in the customers interest to forgo the last two years of cash flow from the existing system (which is at 75% operating capacity) and instead make a whole new system investment at that time.

 Figure 4: Financial impacts of faults and repair options